 - Expand leadership capacity by developing transformational agents with a broader understanding of institutional structures.

 - Increase understanding of UD systems in order to better understand UD and the context of their work, appreciate the role effective leaders play and create opportunities for needed growth and change

 - Identify and reflect on their personal and professional leadership strengths and gifts to more effectively serve the university and wider community

-- Act as a catalyst for personal leadership exploring through self-reflection and dialogue with others.
+- Act as a catalyst to encourage critical analysis, reflective thinking, and dialogue with others.

 3. Building Relationships and Community